Our Trustees

 Appointed to the Board: November 2023

-He is currently Director of Innovation and Improvement at the Health Foundation, a charitable foundation with the mission to improve health and health care in the UK.
-He is also a Director of THIS Labs, a start-up that uses large-scale, online collaborative approaches to enable successful improvement and innovation in health and care.
+He is the former Director of Innovation and Improvement at the Health Foundation, a charitable foundation with the mission to improve health and health care in the UK.
+He was also a Director of THIS Labs, a start-up that uses large-scale, online collaborative approaches to enable successful improvement and innovation in health and care.

 Previously, Malte was Chief Integrated Care Officer at Birdie, a digital care management start-up helping to reinvent care at home.
-Before that he was a Board member and Executive Director of Strategy and Intelligence at the Care Quality Commission.
-He has also lived and worked in Sierra Leone, and in the UK he worked at the Prime Minister’s Delivery Unit, the Department of Health, and Accenture.
+Before that he was Executive Director of Strategy and Intelligence at the Care Quality Commission.
+He has lived and worked in Sierra Leone, and in the UK, he worked at the Prime Minister’s Delivery Unit, the Department of Health, and Accenture.

 Anthony Lobo